 Mwiba Tented Camp is a luxury property that shares the Mwiba Wildlife Reserve with its sister property, Mwiba Lodge.
 With just these two properties roaming 240 km2 of private land, they have to be some of the most exclusive places to stay in the Serengeti eco-system.
 Mwiba Tented Camp is renowned for the quality of its activities, as well as its superb service standards - this really is a top quality tented camp!
 Accommodation is booked on a full-board basis, including all meals, a selection of alcoholic and soft drinks, unlimited game drives and night drives, walking safaris, one 45-minute spa treatment per guest as welcome gift, internet access, telephone usage in moderation, transfers between the camp and Mwiba airstrip, and a laundry service.
-Guests staying for four nights or more enjoy a complimentary day trip to Ndutu or the South Serengeti!
+Guests staying for three nights or more enjoy a complimentary day trip to Ndutu or the South Serengeti!
 The camp is open all year round.

 ACCESS & LOCATION:

 The camp is accessed via 15 minutes’ road transfer from Mwiba airstrip.
-It’s situated in the south-west region of the Serengeti National Park, amidst big boulders and ancient acacias.
+It’s situated to the south-west of the Serengeti National Park in its own private reserve, amidst ancient acacias.
 There are amazing views across a valley, overlooking a spring that is frequented by buffalo and elephants.

 ACCOMMODATION & FACILITIES AT MWIBA TENTED CAMP: